 High quality healthcare.

-While most healthcare systems in the United States feel like they have to pick one or the other, the connected healthcare system in Grand Junction, Colorado adopted a more optimistic attitude and said, “why not both?”
+While most healthcare systems according to this explanation, in the United States feel like they have to pick one or the other, the connected healthcare system in Grand Junction, Colorado adopted a more optimistic attitude and said, “why not both?”

 Over the past two decades, that is exactly what they have done.
 Grand Junction is now mentioned alongside names like Mayo Clinic and Virginia Mason when talking about the highest-quality healthcare systems in the United States.
 And they deliver this high standard of care while spending nearly 30% less than the national average on Medicare costs per enrolee.